DavidSkrundz/B/README.md

 ## Things to do

-- Warn when a struct field/function is unused
 - Add associated functions to structs (similar to fields, looked up with symbols)
 - Add associated functions to enums (similar to values, looked up with symbols)